 I do remember saying “Yes, it’s absolutely feasible!” but I said that without paying attention and it’s completely your fault.

 You pulled me into a call that lasted four long hours.
 Who can pay attention for that long?
-I have a family to take care of and I use this excuse every change I get, like I am now.
+I have a family to take care of and I use this excuse every chance I get, like I am now.

 You made me do it, and now you want to blame me for it.